root-project/root/docbook/users-guide/Introduction.md

 libraries that contain the classes you use.
 The ROOT reference guide states the library a class is reference guide defined in.
-Almost all relevant classes can be found in libraries returned by `root-config –glibs`; the graphics libraries are retuned by `root-config --libs`.
+Almost all relevant classes can be found in libraries returned by `root-config -glibs`; the graphics libraries are retuned by `root-config --libs`.
 These commands are commonly used in `Makefiles`.
 Using `root-config` instead of enumerating the libraries by hand allows you to link them in a platform independent way.
 Also, if ROOT library